krivard/codalab-worksheets-wiki/User_Install-CodaLab-CLI.md

         . <path to codalab-cli>/rc

-Now you are ready to start using CodaLab!
+Now you are ready to start using the CodaLab CLI!

+## Usage

+All commands start with `cl`.
+Type the following to learn more:

+    cl help